 Let’s face it, when most people hit their 50s, they’re starting to hear creaks and cracks in their joints that they previously hadn’t (or they chose to ignore).
 They may do the muttered moaning thing that comes with moving to or from a sitting position.
 They may even be starting their retirement countdown calendar.
 Not Phil Mickelson, though.
 Having turned 50 in June 2020, he’s been doing anything but acting like he’s starting the back nine of his life, to use a golf metaphor.
 Earning a couple of top-five finishes on the PGA Tour, including a second-place finish at the WGC-FedEx St. Jude Classic, Phil was doing things at 50 that some guys can’t do at 30.
 But that was just the beginning.

 The Match… ’nuff said.
 Well, OK, the PGA Tour season technically continues, but that’s not nearly the draw that this newly announced event will be.
-After the three prior iterations, we’ll have Phil Mickelson reunite with his pal, Tom Brady, as they look to defeat Bryson DeChambeau and his partner, Aaron Rodgers.
-As they say, “Get your popcorn ready”, the trash-talking is bound to be off the charts.
+After the three prior iterations, this July live from Big Sky, Montana, we’ll have Phil Mickelson reunite with his pal, Tom Brady, as they look to defeat Bryson DeChambeau and his partner, Aaron Rodgers.
+As they say, “Get your popcorn ready”, because the trash-talking is bound to be off the charts.
 And if the opening salvo from THE GOAT on Twitter is any indication, we’re in for a good time.
 Buckle up and get those thumbs up and ready.